teach-afp/www/input/lecture3.md

 - The error handling mechanism that we consider is

   <div class="alert alert-info">
-      If something goes run, the *whole* computation aborts!
+      If something goes wrong, the *whole* computation aborts!
   </div>

   (We do not consider recovery options)